 Computer Keyboards Designed To Prevent Repetitive Strain Injury (RSI)

 Ergonomic keyboards are becoming ever more popular as the number of daily computer users rises.
 The last 10-20 years have brought on a sharp increase in the number of people who use a computer nearly every day.
 Consequently, the number of people diagnosed with repetitive stress injuries each year has risen just as fast.
 These types of conditions usually result from performing the same body motion over and over again for many hours each day, and for a prolonged period of time.
 This coincides with the way we interact with computers - repeatedly pushing, clicking and typing away on various data input devices.
-Ergo models are designed to help keep your hands and wrists in a low-risk typing posture while computing.
+Ergo models, when paired with the best keyboard tray, are designed to help keep your hands and wrists in a low-risk typing posture while computing.
 Those with professions or hobbies that involve heavy typing are the ones who are affected most by computer-related injuries; however anyone who uses a computer regularly is susceptible to these conditions.
 The most commonly known injury people develop is called Carpal Tunnel Syndrome.

 What Makes a Computer Keyboard Ergonomic?